WordPress

 Dealing with Cached Content Updates

-Ensure that updates to your site content or design are reflected promptly.
+Ensure that updates to your site content or web design are reflected promptly.
 Configure your cache settings to refresh as needed or use cache-busting techniques.

 Resolving Plugin Conflicts

-Caching plugins can sometimes conflict with other plugins or wordpress themes.
+Caching plugins can sometimes conflict with other plugins or WordPress themes.
 Identify & resolve conflicts by disabling plugins one by one & testing your site performance.

 9. Measuring Caching Performance